nbrandes/SlideGallery/README.md

 # SwiftUI SlideGallery

-A SwiftUI sliding gallery that can display views of any type.
+A sliding gallery that can display views of any type, for SwiftUI.

 <img src=https://raw.githubusercontent.com/nbrandes/SlideGallery/main/Docs/Media/slidegallery.gif width=300 align="right" />